newur/blog/content/posts/2020/3/7/1535/index.md

 <link rel="icon" type="image/png" sizes="32x32" href="/favicon-32x32.png">
 ```

-For the rest, I highly recommend having some basic styling in one common `.css` file.

 While modern CSS is often deemed highly confusing - or a total mess - you can ignore most of it in the beginning.
-The following parts should be sufficient to get started and have a decent layout and look:
+The following bullet points should be sufficient to get started and create a decent layout and look:

 - build 3x3 layout with CSS grid.
 Period.
 Grid is by far the greatest layout system I have seen so far (ping me on Mastodon if you know a better).
 Use a [generator](https://grid.layoutit.com/) and read [Complete Guide to Grid](https://css-tricks.com/snippets/css/complete-guide-grid/) and you are good to go.
 - copy styling from other websites that you like.
 Right click and `Inspect` an element you like, and the browser will show its CSS properties.